 This post was first shared in July, 2012.
 The text and photos were updated in 2019.

-- 6 ears of fresh sweet corn, silk and husks removed
+- 4 cups of corn kernels or about 6 ears of fresh sweet corn, silk and husks removed

 - 1/2 cup thinly sliced red onions